-Catalina Island is a perfect day trip for those that don’t have the time to travel to some remote faraway location.
+A Catalina Island day trip is perfect for those that don’t have the time to travel to some remote, faraway location.
 Catalina Island is located just 26-miles off the coast of Southern California, southwest of Los Angeles.

 The water between Catalina and the mainland runs nearly 3,000 feet deep, or more than 1/2 mile.
-The temperature of the water ranges from 64 to 73 degrees in the summer and 54 to 59 degrees in winter, rivaling many of the more expensive getaways outside the US.
+The water temperature ranges from 64 to 73 degrees in the summer and 54 to 59 degrees in winter, rivaling many of the most expensive getaways outside the US.

 Just about any traveler can find something to do on the island.
-If you can stay a few days, it’s a good idea to start with a scenic city tour to get a feel for what’s to offer.
-Stroll along the palm lined streets and shop for unique island gifts.
+If you can stay for a few days, it’s good to start with a scenic city tour to get a feel.
+Stroll along the palm-lined streets and shop for unique island gifts.

-If your idea of an island getaway is an outdoor experience, a good start to your adventure would be to rent a glass bottom boat.
+If your idea of an island getaway is an outdoor experience, an excellent start to your adventure would be to take a glass-bottom boat ride.
 It’s a great way to discover Catalina’s abundant marine life.

-Another option is to rent a kayak or peddle boat and test your stamina as you make you way along the coast.
-A kayak is a good way to explore the many nearby coves and underwater caves.
-It’s quite common to see anglers kicked back on an offshore fishing expedition.
+Another Catalina Island day trip activity is to rent a kayak or paddleboat and test your stamina as you make your way along the coast.
+A kayak is an excellent way to explore the many nearby coves and underwater caves.
+It’s common to see anglers kicked back on an offshore fishing expedition.

-Descanso Beach is a great spot to lie on the grass and maybe take a dip in the cool waters, or even dive in at the Casino Dive Park.
-A few local businesses offer parasailing, diving, and snorkeling lessons and rentals, so it might be time to explore a new hobby–island style.
+Descanso Beach is a great spot to lie on the grass and maybe take a dip in the calm waters or even dive in at the Casino Dive Park.
+A few local businesses offer parasailing, diving, and snorkeling lessons and rentals, so it might be time to explore a new island-style hobby.

-Wrigley Memorial and Botanical Gardens is a good place for a peaceful stroll and perhaps a good place to clear your mind from the day-to-day worries, while Ballast Point offers a stunning overlook of this Mediterranean paradise.
+Wrigley Memorial and Botanical Gardens are good places to start your Catalina Island Day Trip.
+Enjoy a peaceful stroll and perhaps a good place to clear your mind from the day-to-day worries while Ballast Point offers a stunning overlook of this Mediterranean paradise.

 When you’re ready to visit Catalina, the Seacrest Inn is the perfect romantic setting with whirlpools available.
 The Old Turner Inn is a more traditional bed and breakfast.
-Catalina Island Weddings are popular If your dreaming for a wedding in a faraway land but your budget does not allow you too.
+Catalina Island Weddings are popular.
+If you dream about a wedding in a faraway land, your budget does not allow you to.

 Camping on Catalina Island

-Landlubbers will enjoy camping at one of the five campgrounds on the island that include Hermit Gulch Campground, which is a popular site that also offers trails that connect to the Trans-Catalina Trail.
-The trail is 37-miles that snake through a good portion of the island.
+Landlubbers will enjoy camping at one of the five campgrounds on the island, including Hermit Gulch Campground, a popular site that offers trails that connect to the Trans-Catalina Trail.
+The track is 37-miles that snakes through a good portion of the island.

 Transportation comes in several forms.
-Helicopters can be arranged as well as private boat and docking, small private planes can be accommodated, but most of us will us the island boat shuttle.
+Helicopters can be arranged, private boats and dock, and small private planes can be accommodated, but most of us will use the island boat shuttle.

-However, the most popular choice is The Catalina Express Shuttle that leaves from several ports around Dana Point, Long Beach, and San Pedro.
-The shuttle takes about 1.5 hours from the pickup point; that is in addition to your drive to the shuttle location.
+However, the most popular choice is The Catalina Express Shuttle which leaves several ports.
+Dana Point, Long Beach, and San Pedro.
+The shuttle takes about 1.5 hours from the pickup point and your drive to the shuttle location.